davidcelis/Sunscreen/README.md

 Sunscreen is completely unobtrusive and stays out of your way.
 It runs solely in your menu bar, leaving your Dock without any extra clutter.

+## License

+Sunscreen is licensed under [The MIT License](/LICENSE).
+You are free to download the source code and build a binary using Xcode.
+However, if you enjoy using the app, please consider purchasing it on the App Store for a dollar.

 <div align="center">
   <a href="https://itunes.apple.com/us/app/sunscreen/id1086160282?mt=12">
     <img src="https://cdn.rawgit.com/davidcelis/Sunscreen/master/images/app-store.svg">